 Database Export from Local Server

-Since, we will use your local server’s database in live server, you need to export it to a compressed (.zip) text file.
-Go to ‘phpMyAdmin’ section of your local server (http://localhost/phpmyadmin).
+Since we will use your local server’s database in the live server, you need to export it to a compressed (.zip) text file.
+Go to the ‘phpMyAdmin’ section of your local server (http://localhost/phpmyadmin).
 Select your database from the list on the left side/corner.
 Now click on ‘Export’ like the following image.